niplav/site/life_advice.md

 	* Doing new activies also feels longer than [familiar ones](http://theoryengine.org/life/tips-for-a-longer-life/)
-21. If you want to get into X, the best way of doing so is probably doing a little bit of X for a month, and then one week of X for 6 or more hours a day
+21. If you want to get into X, the best way of doing so is probably doing a little bit of X for a month, and then one week of X for 6 or more hours a day.
 	* This probably works better for non-cognitive tasks
 	* Unfortunately, you probably won't have the time for spending 6 hours a day on X for a week.
 22. If there is an item on this list that tells you to stop doing X,